 - Locating and including previously uncollected original materials relevant to Allen or more broadly to Atlanta politics of his era.

 The project team has made significant progress with each of these goals, and through this process has identified the next phase to be building upon the existing work to create a deeper and more compelling story.

 Textual documents were digitized with a Bookeye 3 scanner at 600 ppi.
 For easier access, the original TIFF files were converted to PDF with optical character recognition.
 Unedited archival TIFF files are retained but not offered on the public site.

 Audio files were converted from cassette tape to WAV.
 For easier access, the original digitized files were converted to MP3.
 Unedited archival WAV files are retained but not offered on the public site.

 Contact the Georgia Tech Archives for access to any of the unedited TIFF or WAV files.

-The Ivan Allen, Jr. Digital Collection was created using Drupal and Omeka.
+Both the Ivan Allen Jr. Mayoral Records and the Digital Collection were created using Drupal and Omeka.
 Metadata for each item has been aggregated from the item’s host institution and displayed according to the Dublin Core Metadata Element Set.